alfonmga/iso8601_duration/README.md

 ## Disclaimer

 I built this because I wanted to convert YouTube ISO 8601 durations to seconds.
-[Check out the tests](iso8601_duration_test.go) and use it at your own risk.
+[Check out the tests](iso8601_duration_test.go) and use this lib at your own risk.
 The current implementation may panic if an invalid ISO 8601 duration string is provided.